kevintv789/PAM/README.md

 # Beta Release v0.19.20210506
 - Minor features
-    - Added caching to images being downloaded from external sources, which should increase the speed at which it loads (except the first time).
+    - Added caching to images being downloaded from external sources, which should increase the speed at which it loads (except the first time)
+- Bug fixes
+    - Fixed bug where users weren't able to see the images they've captured or selected within the add property screen

 # Beta Release v0.18.20210505
 - Minor features